ISEN-Cyber/Livefox/README.md

 Step 3: deploy hpa
 ---

-For the last step you have to deploy your horizontal pods autoscaler
+For the last step, you have to deploy your horizontal pods autoscaler

 ```
 wget https://github.com/ISEN-Livefox/Livefox/blob/theo/hpa-cpu.yaml